 The Canadian food system is facing significant labour challenges and governments have not put forward a comprehensive plan to address them.
+These long standing vulnerabilities have been made more apparent during COVID-19 (cf. Black et al., 2020).
 Although the Temporary Foreign Worker programs have received the most attention of late, understandable given their long standing inequities, in fact most sectors of the food system are facing labour difficulties.
-Such difficulties provoked the Canadian Agricultural Human Resources Council (CAHRC), an organization devoted to human resource needs in the farm sector with membership from most of the main general farm organizations, to issue a National Labour Action Plan in late 2013 (Labour Task Force, 2013).
-There was limited response from the federal government for over a year (Arnason, 2014), followed by changes to the rules of TFW programs after some scandals emerged in the press (see Efficiency solutions).
+Such difficulties provoked the Canadian Agricultural Human Resources Council (CAHRC), an organization devoted to human resource needs in the agrifood sector with membership from most of the main general farm and many related organizations, to issue a National Labour Action Plan in late 2013 (Labour Task Force, 2013; and see 2015 Update).
+There was limited response to the 2013 plan from the federal government for over a year (Arnason, 2014), followed by changes to the rules of TFW programs after some scandals emerged in the press (see Efficiency solutions).
 While a start addressing a complex topic, the CAHRC plan has significant limitations, especially if the challenges are framed in the context of creating a national joined up food policy.
 The dilemma, thus, is two-fold.
 First, Canada does not have a coherent framework and strategy even for the current food system and second, has even less in place to develop a labour force consistent with a new approach.
 A labour force is typically considered to be the employed (whether salaried or self employed) plus the unemployed but interested in working.
 While highlighting the deficiencies of current approaches, I propose a labour force development strategy consistent with a joined up food policy.

 Labour is fundamental to all the goals of a joined up food policy in that fulfilling work contributes to human health and social engagement, economic viability and, if properly designed, supports the achievement of long term sustainability of the system (see Table).
+Quality jobs, with good wages, are intimately linked to quality food, in that the drive to suppress wages can be linked to pressures to reduce the quality of ingredients in processed and restaurant foods (Zizys, 2015).
 Although some progress has been made, the Canadian food system remains far from achieving these goals, in part because of the labour situation.

 Joined up food policy goals and labour (adapted from MacRae, 2011)